How Does IRS View the Mileage to and from Work?

 Example:

 James is a salesman for a pharmaceutical company.
-In the year 2021, he drove a total of 18,000 miles to meet clients and 4,000 miles from his home to the office and back.
+During the year, he drove a total of 18,000 miles to meet clients and 4,000 miles from his home to the office and back.

-During the year, he visited the hospital three times and covered a total of 200 miles and at the end of the year, the company he drove 100 miles for a charity ball that was organised by the Help the Children Fund.
+During the same year, he visited the hospital three times and covered a total of 200 miles.
+At the end of the year, he drove 100 miles for a charity ball organised by the Help the Children Fund.

 Calculate his total mileage deduction for the year.